resess/resess.github.io/ResessWelcome/515e684a672516a0d06fd3f769a69ffec1e6f9c5/md/FlowDroidManual.md

 CFG generally used when performing control flow analyses.
 * **TrapUnitGraph** like ExceptionalUnitGraph, takes into account exceptions that might be thrown.
 There are three major differences:
+&nbsp;&nbsp;
 1. Edges are added from every trapped unit (i.e., within a try block) to the trap handler.
+&nbsp;&nbsp;
 2. There are no edges from predecessors of units that may throw an implicit exception to the trap handler (unless they are also trapped).
+&nbsp;&nbsp;
 3. There is always an edge from a unit that may throw an implicit exception to the trap handler.

 To build a CFG for a given method body you simply pass the body to one of the CFG constructors — e.g.: